Lexogen-Tools/ARTIC_SARS-CoV-2/README.md

 ## Data analysis
 The figure below details an example how the obtained data could be analyzed and is based on tools and a workflow published by [Itokawa et. al](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0239403).
-We have futhermore included a basic example script [here](example_workflow/example_workflow.sh)
+We have futhermore included a basic example script [here](example_workflow/example_workflow.sh).

 ![analysis workflow](Lexogen_SARS-CoV-2_Workflow-Data_Analysis.png)

-## Content overview
+## Repository content

 1. [primers](https://github.com/Lexogen-Tools/ARTIC_SARS-CoV-2/primers) - The primer sequences, binding positions and amplicion ranges with respect to the MN908947.3 genome assembly.